VERY VERY VERY IMPORTANT!!

 So, for example, a US 10 1/2 could convert to anywhere between 9 and 10 1/2 Aussie size.

 However, it isn't as hard as it seems, so bear with me!
-What you need to determine is if your
+What you need to determine for most

 A Blundstone 500 series (or Baxter) standard fit is about